Christophi/ear-trainer/README.md

 # ear-trainer

-Basic ear trainer using Python and Tkinter GUI.
+Basic ear trainer class using Python and Tkinter GUI.

 INSTRUCTIONS:
 1. Click 'Begin' to start the game.
 The note should play aloud.